Tutorial

 For convenience this pipeline is pre-recorded in the package under the name normalize().

-transform_with() can also transform with a raster.
+transform_with() can also transform with a raster and a rotation matrix.
 This is not presented in this tutorial.

 To obtain a meaningful output, it is necessary to chain another stage.
 Here the point cloud has been modified but then, it is discarded because we did nothing with it.
 For instance, we can compute a Canopy Height Model (CHM) on the normalized point cloud.
 In the following pipeline, the first rasterization (chm1) is applied before normalization, while the second rasterization occurs after transform_with(), thus being applied to the transformed point cloud.